Founded 1902 to 1906

 Norwalk Furniture featured in Furniture Design & Manufacturing Magazine in 1962 for the utilization of componentized construction.

-In 1965, Norwalk Upholstering Company became Norwalk Furniture Corporation.
-In 1969 Ray Gerken stepped aside as president and his sons, Jack and Ned Gerken, became president and vice president respectively.
+In 1969, Ray Gerken stepped aside as president and his sons, Jack and Ned Gerken, became president and vice president respectively.

 In 1984, the corporation launched a retail franchise operation that granted franchise agreements to operate under the name Fine Designs Sofa Gallery.
-In 1992, the retail franchise operation’s name was changed to Norwalk - The Furniture Idea.

-Edward James Gerken, Jr. and James Ethan Gerken, sons of Jack and Ned respectively and fourth generation of Gerkens were the company presidents during 1997-2008.
+Edward James Gerken, Jr. and James Ethan Gerken, sons of Jack and Ned respectively and fourth generation of Gerkens, were the company presidents during 1997-2008.

 Norwalk Furniture suffered from the economic swoon during 2008 and the company got into difficulty.
 Twelve local families banded together at the height of the 2008 recession and would not let Norwalk Furniture fail.
 These families are still the present owners of the company, which is now named Norwalk Custom Order Furniture, dba Norwalk Furniture.